 3. Write it down!

 Read this regularly and expand.
-In case of a crisis, go back to these memories (e.g. when you think you are worthless).
+In case of a crisis, go back to these memories (e.g. when you think you are worthless)

-e.g. Write down things that went well, or compliments you received ...
+e.g. Write down things that went well, or things you received compliments for ...